little-apps/CPRG352-Fall2017/README.md

 # Environment

-The following enviornment was used to build and run the application:
+The following environment was used to build and run the application:

  * Microsoft Windows 7
  * NetBeans IDE 8.2